Skill Featured

 • Choose appropriate resource classes based on workload requirements

-• Efficiently use Docker images with layer caching
+• Use Docker images efficiently with layer caching

 • Implement parallelism for test suites and independent jobs